 I wanted to study in London, because it felt like it was much more central to the design world than the USA, so I was keen to make that move.
 Being in Europe has given me so much access to conferences and symposia.
 Last year I took part in a research symposium with my tutor Laura Ferrarello; we wrote a paper and presented it in Barcelona, which was fantastic.
 I don’t think I could have done something like that based in the US.

 How did you find starting out at the RCA?

-When I first started on IED, I definitely felt a loss of structure.
+When I first started on IED, I definitely noticed the absence of a strict structure.
 I slowly got used it, and I now know that this free approach really helps you figure out exactly what you want, rather than following a more structured programme where people give you very exact briefs.
-That was what I was used to, and I missed it at first.
 The freedom has helped me discover more about myself and my work.

 What is the studio environment like at College?

 There is a wide variety of work in progress in the studios – people work on diverse projects, ranging from animated films, to more research-based conceptual design, and that is a nice environment to be in.
 There are so many different perspectives and you’re never competing directly as a result of that, which is very healthy.
 The RCA is very open, so you’re never stuck in one place: I’ve had help from everyone for my projects, not just in the studio but also in the Smart Zone, which is a space for digital training.

 I’ve also been taking a computation workshop with the Architecture MRes students, learning how to use Grasshopper, which is a visual programming tool.
 During the class I designed a chair based on pendulum motion, and discovered I really enjoyed the process of furniture design and manufacture, as well as the computational design approach.

 Are there any particular projects that have been particularly significant for you?